Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Museo

-The Devil's Caves are a museum-cave and tourist attraction in the historic center of Alcalá del Júcar (Albacete), located at Calle San Lorenzo, 7, on the rocky slope above the Júcar River.
-It is a private intervention on a cavity excavated in the rock, integrated in the troglodyte urban landscape so characteristic of the town.
-According to the sources consulted, its opening or construction dates back to 1905, when they were fitted out as spaces for domestic and support use, with the functions of corrals, dovecotes and storehouses.
-There is no record in these sources of a traditional monumental ascription or an earlier medieval or modern chronology; therefore, it should be understood as a contemporary heritage resource linked to the excavated popular architecture.
-Inside, there are galleries and rooms adapted for visits, as well as complementary tourist uses such as a cafeteria.
-The complex stands out for its subway route, the direct excavation in the rock and the views over the valley, elements that explain its value as an example of material culture linked to the cave habitat.
-Its patrimonial interest does not lie in a great canonical architectural style, but in the troglodyte architecture and in the reuse of a space excavated in the rock of Alcalá del Júcar, one of the most singular identifying features of the municipality.
+The Cuevas del Diablo are a cave museum and tourist attraction in the historic center of Alcalá del Júcar (Albacete), located at 7 San Lorenzo Street, on the rocky hillside overlooking the Júcar River.
+It is a privately developed site within a cavity carved into the rock, integrated into the troglodytic urban landscape so characteristic of the town.
+According to the sources consulted, its opening or construction dates back to 1905, when the spaces were converted for domestic and auxiliary uses, serving as pens, dovecotes, and storage areas.
+These sources do not mention any traditional designation as a monument or any earlier medieval or modern chronology; therefore, it should be understood as a contemporary heritage site linked to traditional cave architecture.
+Inside, there are galleries and rooms adapted for visitors, as well as complementary tourist facilities such as a café.
+The complex stands out for its underground route, the direct excavation into the rock, and the views over the valley—elements that explain its value as an example of material culture linked to cave dwellings.
+Its heritage significance does not lie in a grand canonical architectural style, but rather in its troglodytic architecture and the reuse of a space excavated from the rock face of Alcalá del Júcar, one of the municipality’s most distinctive identifying features.

 Ver detalle →